SamiCharfeddine/example-app/README.md

 # Introduction
-Q is an app based website that allows you to create web application, like smartphones, but what really makes Q special ?
+Q is an app based website that allows you to create web application, like smartphones

 # Models